benwilcock/rhdh-techdocs/docs/catalogs.md

-The Software Catalog is a central place where developers can discover, explore, and understand all the software components, systems, and other assets that are available within your organization.
-Think of it as a comprehensive inventory of services, libraries, websites, coding projects, documentation, and more.
+Red Hat Developer Hub's Software Catalog is a central place where developers can discover, explore, and understand all the software components, systems, and other assets that are available within your organization.
+Think of it as a comprehensive inventory of services, libraries, websites, coding projects, documentation, databases, APIs, and more.

 By using the software catalog, you can: